WebDev-Guild/webdev-guild.github.io/apprentice/css/basics.md

     - Set the height of the `<div>` tag to a `px` value
     - Set the background color of the `<div>` to an RGBA color, with the A set to a value between 0 and 1
     - Without creating a CSS selector for `p`, change the text color of the `<p>` to any color you want
-- Send the link to your forked Codepen to your mentor to pass off this requirement.
+- Send the link to your forked Codepen the `#requirements` Discord channel to show you have passed this requirement off.

 ## Extra Learning